Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: RIXS operator and scattering matrix elements

 \section{RIXS operator and scattering matrix elements}

 In this appendix, we derive the RIXS operator matrix element expressions based on the conceptual picture of the local spin-flip scheme with $1/S$ corrected spin wave theory and the bond spin-flip RIXS scheme based on SBMFT.
 The UCL expansion provides a commonly used scheme for calculating the local spin-flip RIXS spectrum~\cite{PhysRevB.77.134428,PhysRevB.75.115118}.
 It expresses the spin excitation in the RIXS cross-section into spin-wave perturbative solutions and leads to various combinations of spin-flip operators~\cite{luo2014spectrum}.
 The $1/S$ expansion generates the single-magnon, two-magnon, and three-magnon excitations.
 Two (three) spin-flip operators describe the two (three) -magnon excitation.
 Single-magnon and three-magnon excitations are in the NSC channel ($\Delta S=1$).
 The two-magnon excitation exists in the SC channel ($\Delta S=0$).
 The general form of the $1/S$ corrected RIXS operator matrix element and operator has been outlined in the main text.
 In this appendix, building on [Eq.~\eqref{eq:oql}] and the perturbation order $(\mathcal{L},\mathcal{M},\mathcal{N})$ conventions outlined in Sec.~\ref{sec:rixssop}, we derive and state the explicit expressions for the RIXS operator matrix elements mentioned in the main text.
+Note, as mentioned in Sec.~\ref{subsec:EffectiveHeisenbergmodel}, the Bogoliubov transformed RIXS operators are derived under the assumption of a N\'{e}el ordered ground state.